RedisGraph/RedisGraph/docs/commands/graph.query.md

   - `targetNode`: Mandatory.
 Must be of type node
   - `relTypes`: Optional.
 Array of zero or more relationship types.
 A relationship must have one of these types to be part of the path.
 If not specified or empty: the path may contain any relationship.
   - `relDirection`: Optional. string. one of `'incoming'`, `'outgoing'`, `'both'`.
 If not specified: `'outgoing'`.
-  - `pathsCount`: Optional.
+  - `pathCount`: Optional.
 Number of minimal-weight paths to retrieve.
 Non-negative integer.
 If not specified: 1

     - `0`: retrieve all minimal-weight paths (all reported paths have the same weight)